program HD3 south k building

-Preparation for a career as a registered nurse requires both classroom instruction and clinical experience, and you’ll receive both in our program.
+Becoming a registered nurse (RN) requires both classroom instruction and clinical experience, and you’ll receive both in our program.

 And be assured that the credits earned in our program will transfer to four-year colleges and universities, so you’ll have no problem pursuing a Bachelor of Science in Nursing (BSN) degree.